 It can mean the music stops for a while, but the drums (or other instruments) continue.
 It may mean that the singing stops and an instrument plays the melody instead.

 The form of a song is how all these parts are combined.
-One of the most popular forms used writing a song today is:
+One of the most popular forms used in songwriting today is:

 (Intro)/ Verse / Chorus / Verse / Chorus / Bridge / Chorus / (Coda)

-This formula makes sure that the chorus repeats often enough so that it is remembered.
+This formula of how to make a song makes sure that the chorus repeats often enough so that it is remembered.
 It “hits” us enough times to become a “hit” so to speak!

 But as I mentioned above, I suggest that you first listen to and analyze your favorite songs and see how they are built.